Cl0ud-9/Lip-Sync-Video-Generator/README.md

 git clone https://github.com/Cl0ud-9/lip-sync-video-generator.git
 ```

-Then open it in you code editor.
+Then open it in your code editor.

 ---